polyurichard/lectures/OOD/oo.md

 player.setWeapon(hammer);
 ```

-This example underlines the essence of polymorphism in OOP.
-- It enables the `Player` class to interact with any object that implements the `Weapon` interface, regardless of the weapon's specific type or the details of its `use()` method.
-- This leads to a more maintainable, scalable, and flexible codebase, where new functionalities can be added with minimal changes.
+Polymorphism enables the `Player` class to interact with any object that implements the `Weapon` interface, regardless of the weapon's specific type or the details of its `use()` method.
+This leads to a more maintainable, scalable, and flexible codebase, where new functionalities can be added with minimal changes.

 ## UML Class Diagrams

 In UML (Unified Modeling Language) class diagrams, the relationships and structures of classes in an object-oriented system can be graphically represented.

-UML Class Diagram Components:
 - **Classes**: Represented by rectangles divided into three parts: the top part for the class name, the middle part for attributes, and the bottom part for methods.
 - **Relationships**: Different types of lines and arrows are used to depict various relationships like inheritance, association,  interface implementation (realization), and association.

 ![Alt text](image-6.png)

-Types of relationship:
+Types of relationship in OO:
 1.	**Is-a Relationship** (Inheritance/Generalization):
 - This is depicted by a line with a closed, unfilled arrowhead pointing from the subclass to the superclass.
-- In our example, `Warrior` and `Mage` are subclasses of `Player`.
+- In our game, `Warrior` and `Mage` are subclasses of `Player`.
 This is an is-a relationship because a `Warrior` is-a `Player`, and a `Mage` is-a `Player`.
-- Example: A line with an arrowhead from Warrior to Player and from Mage to Player.

 2.	**Has-a Relationship** (Association/Aggregation/Composition):
 - This represents that an object of one class 'owns' or 'uses' objects of another class.
-- In your example, the *Player* class has a Weapon.
+- In our game, the *Player* class has a Weapon.
 This is a has-a relationship because a *Player* has-a *Weapon*.
-- Example: A line from *Player* to *Weapon* indicate aggregation or composition.

 3.	**Behaves-like-a** (Interface Implementation):
 - This is depicted by a dashed line with a closed, unfilled arrowhead pointing from the implementing class to the interface.
-- In our example, Bow and Sword implement the Weapon interface.
+- In our game, Bow and Sword implement the Weapon interface.
-- UML Example: Dashed lines with arrowheads from Bow and Sword to Weapon.

 ## Interface for defining common behavior

-In the context of our RPG game, we might have different types of characters and objects such as Monster, Player, and NPC.
--  Each of these can have some common behaviors, but they also have unique characteristics.
-- Eg., both a `Player` and a `Monster` might have attack and `takeDamage` methods, but a Player or NPC may talk while a Monster does not.
+In  our RPG game, we might have different types of characters such as Monster, Player, and NPC.
+Each of these can have some common behaviors, but they also have unique characteristics.
+Both a `Player` and a `Monster` might attack others characters in the game.
+A `Player` or `NPC` may talk while a Monster does not.

-To implement common behavior, you can define interfaces.
-For example, you might have:
+To implement behavior common to different classes, you can define the following interfaces.
+- `Attackable` interface: Defines methods like `attack`.
-- `Attackable` interface with methods like attack and takeDamage.
+- `Talkable` interface with methods like `talk`.

-- `Talkable` interface with methods like talk.
-Then, your `Player` class can implement both `Attackable` and `Talkable`, while Monster implements only `Attackable`.
+`Player` class can implement both `Attackable` and `Talkable`, while Monster implements only `Attackable`.

 ![Alt text](image-19.png)